 |Another more common example of a symmetrical wheelbase – a 6'6" + 6'6" tender.
 A selection of fulcrum point sets is given to cater for different frame length space and constraints from frame spacers, etc. The axles are loaded equally for these sets of fulcrum points.

 The shorter outer spans will increase the potential errors in the system owing to the finite length of the frame fulcrums; the use of the longer outer spans will reduce these potential errors and enable the use of a slightly greater beam diameter.

 Pannier (also Dean/Collett Goods) The common Churchward/Collett large Pannier 0-6-0 has a wheelbase of 7'3" + 8'3".
 The frontmost fulcrum point has been positioned to avoid the front axle brake hangar pivot.

 Several sets of plots are given, illustrating how different span lengths can keep axle loads reasonably equitable.
-All of these plots intentionally lighten the middle axle slightly.
+All of these plots, except for the last, intentionally lighten the middle axle slightly.

 |The second and third plots have a more symmetrical rear axle span, the second plot retaining the same axle load distribution as the first plot, whilst the third plot relaxes the middle axle further.|